Borisko130/jv-shop-homework24/README.md

 ___This project was not intended as a practice in website development and therefore does not have any CSS files, images, or pretty formatting, only plain HTML.___

+# Technologies used in the project
+1. Backend:
+    1. JDBC
+    1. Tomcat
+    1. MySQL
+1. Frontend:
+    1. JSP
+    1. JSTL

 # Requirements
 To run this project you need to install the following on your computer:
 Java, Apache Tomcat, MySQL

+To setup database copy and execute queries from init_db.sql file which is located in /src/resources

 # Tested on
 This project was tested with the following software: